mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 2. Test the toolbar buttons pan, zoom, line plots, ROI as in step 3 of the :ref:`toolbar-checklist` instructions.

     - This workspace should be dynamically rebinned - i.e. the number of bins within the view limits along each axis should be preserved when zooming.
+    - The cursor info table should also display the HKL of the cursor

 3. Change the number of bins along one of the viewing axes (easier to pick a small number e.g. 2)
 4. Change the integration-width/slice-thickness (spinbox to the left of the word `thick`) along the non-viewed axes.